Franchise owner with open sign

 1. Make it top-down.
 The culture of the entire organization is set by corporate leadership and should be a priority for the C-suite.
 Culture isn’t just a written set of values posted on the wall, franchise leadership needs to “walk the talk”.
 When leaders practice a positive culture and make decisions based on the core values of the organization, it sets the expectation that corporate employees, franchisees, and franchisees’ employees will too.

-5. Show recognition.
+4. Show recognition.
 Encourage franchisees to thank employees for the work they do, either through formal recognition programs set up at the corporate level, and/or by developing their own rewards and recognition programs.
 Making team members feel valued, even if it’s just a public thank you for a job well-done, goes a long way toward engagement and loyalty.

-6. Understand where gaps exist.
+5. Understand where gaps exist.
 Do franchisees have an accurate sense of how well they’re currently engaging employees and where they fall short – according to the employees?
 Are their hiring and retention efforts effective?
 It’s important to document and measure employee engagement so you can see where there’s room for improvement and track how well your programs are working.
 Michelle Kemplay, director of human resources at Jason’s Deli, says, “We encourage (managers) to celebrate the wins and create a plan of action for opportunities.
 Our expectation is to see improvement over the last survey.
 Our turnover is far less than the industry average both on the hourly employee side, as well as management side.
 We partly attribute that to being a listening company, especially (related) to the feedback we receive on the surveys.”
-Franchise Business Review’s [email protected] program is designed specifically to help franchisees benchmark employee engagement and monitor manager and staff performance across all of their locations.
+Franchise Business Review’s Franchising at Work program is designed specifically to help franchisees benchmark employee engagement and monitor manager and staff performance across all of their locations.

 Creating a positive culture is essential to your brand reputation.
 By setting the tone at the corporate level, franchisees will also benefit.
 They’ll end up with more engaged and more loyal workers, and in turn, more job candidates will be attracted to working in a place where others are happy and committed to their jobs.